 - Deed details

-- State-specific required clauses (consult your broker for this)
+- State-specific required clauses (consult your real estate agent or broker for these)

-- Contingency plans that will come into effect as the result of a cancelled/defaulted sale
+- Contingency plans that will come into effect as the result of a canceled/defaulted sale

 After a deal is accepted, everything that has been contractually agreed upon gets set in motion.
 The time between the offer acceptance and the closing of the transaction is known as "escrow."
 Depending on your geographic area, this process may differ, but will likely include third-party handling of transaction documents and funds.

 Depending on negotiations, you might have to deposit money into an escrow account.
-The homeowner may then begin construction on any improvements/renovations required by inspections or the purchase contract, and you must begin to get your financial paperwork in order (including preapprovals, letters of intent and offer contract).
+The homeowner may then begin construction on any improvements/renovations required by inspections or the purchase contract, and you'll need to get your financial paperwork in order (including preapprovals, letters of intent and offer contract).
 All parties involved in the transaction will determine a tentative closing date, when the transaction should be finalized and you are scheduled to receive the keys to your new home.

-After all the paperwork is signed, your new home will almost be ready to move into.
-If you think that a final inspection is necessary, be sure to include this in the language of the final contract - technically, you are entitled to as many walkthroughs as you want to determine if the current homeowners held up on their end of the bargain.
+After all the paperwork is signed, it's almost time to move in.
+If you think that a final inspection is necessary, be sure to include this in the language of the final contract; technically, you are entitled to as many walkthroughs as you want to determine if the sellers completed all agreed-upon repairs.